 The first option for day 2 of your Orlando vacation is to start heading down I-Drive and check out the following places:

 The first stop on your list should be a fast and furious race on one of Orlando’s fastest electric go-karts at I-Drive Nascar.

 Race down the indoor track at speeds up to 45 mph that will fulfill your need for speed and leave you wanting to race again and again!

 Lucky for you they offer a 2 race special, so plan on spending at least 30 mins here driving the go-karts around the ¼ mile-long track.

-Coming up next on i-Drive is the Titanic: the Artifact Exhibition or you can choose to explore Ripley’s Believe It or Not.
+Coming up next on i-Drive is the Titanic: The Artifact Exhibition or you can choose to explore Ripley’s Believe It or Not.

-Both are an interactive museum-like experience.
+Both are interactive museum-like experiences.

 Titanic takes you on a journey back in time to experience what it was like to be on the enormous ship with authentic artifacts and full-scale rooms.